 Symantec in talks with Chinese government after software ban report

-BOSTON (Reuters) - U.S. security software maker Symantec Corp said it is holding discussions with authorities in Beijing after a state-controlled Chinese newspaper reported that the Ministry of Public Security had banned use of one of its products.
+BOSTON, July 10 (Reuters) - U.S. security software maker Symantec Corp said it is holding discussions with authorities in Beijing after a state-controlled Chinese newspaper reported that the Ministry of Public Security had banned the use of one of its products.

-Symantec spokeswoman Colleen Lacter said her company was in discussions with the Chinese government about the matter, though she declined to confirm or deny the newspaper's account of what had happened.
+Symantec spokeswoman Colleen Lacter told Reuters that her company was in discussions with the Chinese government about the matter, though she declined to confirm or deny the newspaper's account of what had happened.

 "The discussions are ongoing and it's premature to go into detail at this time," Lacter said via email.

 When asked if other Chinese government agencies were pulling out Symantec's software, Lacter said: "We believe (this) is an isolated incident to the Ministry of Public Security."

 The ministry declined to provide immediate comment by phone and did not respond to faxed questions.